Parochial C of E Primary School | Keppel Street, Ashton-under-Lyne, Lancashire OL6 6NN

 How you can help your child?
 Practice times tables and division facts regularly.
 Encourage your child to log on to Sumdog and TT Rock Stars to practice their multiplication facts and battle against their friends to become a Rock Star champion.

-This term our theme is WW2 (from an adult's perspective).
+This term our theme is Rivers

 How you can help your child?